The creamiest vegan lemon cheesecake topped with eggless lemon curd. No-bake, no cashews and less than 10 ingredients.

 Other ways to decorate the cheesecake

-Apart from vegan lemon curd, you can also top your cheesecake with:
+Apart from vegan lemon curd, you can also top your dessert with:

 - Fresh berries, mango slices or even kiwi fruit!